ehenon/LastSetlistify/README.md

 # LastSetlistify 🎶

-LastSetlistify is a small Node.js program that automatically creates Spotify playlists from the latest setlists of your favourite live bands!
+LastSetlistify is a small Node.js program that automatically creates/updates Spotify playlists from the latest setlists of your favourite live bands!

 ![Scheme](resources/scheme.png)